|

-Is a Yorkie the right dog for you?
+Is a Yorkshire Terrier right for you?
+A complete dog breed guide

 Collection of Yorkshire terrier or Yorkie puppies.
 Despite their small size, the Yorkshire terrier has a big dog attitude.

-The Yorkie or Yorkshire terrier was developed as a ratter in the 19th century, and despite her small size, has a big dog attitude.
+The Yorkie, also known as the Yorkshire terrier, was developed as a ratter in the 19th century, and despite its small size, it has a big dog attitude.
 She has unique steel blue and golden tan silky fur that parts down the back and hangs straight down both sides.
 The tail is docked to medium length, head held high, and ears small and carried erect.

-The original Yorkie was quite a bit bigger than the petite versions we see today.
+The original Yorkie was significantly larger than the petite versions we see today.
 After all, this keen “ratter” had to be able to catch and kill vermin.

-But because of their gorgeous hair and cocky attitude, these little guys became very popular with the ladies as lap dogs and companions.
-The smallest dogs were most in demand, and before long, the breed standard reflected the new preference for small dogs.
+However, due to their gorgeous hair and cocky attitude, these little guys became very popular with the ladies as lapdogs and companions.
+The smallest dogs were in the highest demand, and before long, the breed standard reflected the new preference for small dogs.
 For what it’s worth, though, there is no such thing as a “teacup Yorkie,” although the term has been used as a marketing ploy to promote extremes in the breed that frankly may not be healthy for the dog.

 Breed characteristics